Is hyperpigmentation giving you the beauty blues?

 Many people struggle with their skin appearing lighter or darker than usual in concentrated areas, but there really is no such thing as perfect skin.

 Hyperpigmentation is the result of very complex biological processes in the skin, which can lead to the production of melanin by melanocytes, found in the basal layer of your outer layer of skin.

-These melanocytes can be likened to tiny pigment factories in your skin, and its these pigment-producing cells, which are triggered by tyrosinase enzymes, which are responsible for creating the colour of our hair, skin and eyes.
+These melanocytes can be likened to tiny pigment factories in your skin, and its these pigment-producing cells, which are triggered by tyrosinase enzymes, that are responsible for creating the colour of our hair, skin, and eyes.

 Different coloured skin types all contain the same number of melanocytes, but those with different ethnic backgrounds carry genes that make melanocytes produce more pigment – referred to as melanin.

 - birth control